pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 # Example of data insert:

-Data insert is very simple just remember about clearing entity manager and be aware of transaction size which is ignored in this example ;) You can try and extract transactional methods which will actually insert portions of the data (which will be ugly because [@Transactional](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html)
+Data insert is very simple just remember about clearing entity manager and be aware of the transaction size which is ignored in this example ;) You can try and extract transactional methods which will actually insert portions of the data (which will be ugly because [@Transactional](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html)